0xbase12/PostDock/README.md

 If you want to disable the feature of Postgres>=9.4 - [replication slots](https://www.postgresql.org/docs/9.4/static/catalog-pg-replication-slots.html) simply set ENV variable `USE_REPLICATION_SLOTS=0` (enabled by default).
 So cluster will rely only on Postgres configuration `wal_keep_segments` (`500` by default).
 You also should remember that default number for configuration `max_replication_slots` is `5`.
 You can change it (as any other configuration) with ENV variable `CONFIGS`.

-## Extended version of postgres

-Component `postgres-extended` from the section [Docker images tags convention](#docker-images-tags-convention) should be used if you want to have postgres with extensions and libraries.
-Each directory [here](./src/pgsql/extensions/bin/extensions) represents extension included in the image.

 ## Backups and recovery

 [Barman](http://docs.pgbarman.org/) is used to provide real-time backups and Point In Time Recovery (PITR)..